A&Spire to Illuminate Signature Academic Initiatives

 To develop ethical literacy, the Center for Ethics will incorporate ethics into the curriculum at both the undergraduate and graduate levels by offering a collection of undergraduate minors in ethics, offering a graduate certificate in ethics (effectively a minor/concentration), creating an MA in Bioethics, and creating a Certificate in Clinical Ethics.
 To cultivate transdisciplinary research and creative activity, efforts will be classified into six motifs: Ethical Theory, Virtue, and Character; Health and Bioethics; Aesthetics and Ethics; Science and Environmental Ethics; Military Ethics; and Race, Religion, and Civic Life.

 Funds dedicated to this initiative will provide a competitive ethics research fellowship to enable a researcher to join the Center for Ethics for a semester.
-In partnership with the ATL, the Center will create team-led Faculty Seminars in the summer to provide current faculty time and assistance in refining courses appropriate for inclusion in an ethics minor.
+In partnership with the Academy for Teaching and Learning, the Center will create team-led faculty seminars in the summer to provide current faculty time and assistance in refining courses appropriate for inclusion in an ethics minor.
 These seminars will facilitate networking among faculty who share the interests and goals inherent in this initiative and lead to on-going collaborations by the faculty fellows.

 The research programs that develop around human flourishing and ethics will provide a single venue dedicated to addressing the ethical, social, and technological challenges facing the contemporary world.
 Baylor will support bold and distinctive cooperation between a variety of academic disciplines and methodologies charged with advancing teaching, research, and application in the broad aspects of human flourishing and ethics.